 Life doesn’t get much better than camping on a gorgeous beach, barbecuing and enjoying the crystal clear ocean water in the middle of summer!
 It’s a little known secret that there are a number of brilliant camping spots in Penghu and that almost the entire archipelago is open for freedom camping.
 Freedom camping means that within reason, campers may camp throughout the islands (except on private property) without permits or fees.
 To encourage such outdoor pursuits the county government has invested significant time and money in providing excellent facilities (toilets, showers, bbqs) for campers at a number of the best beaches.

-White sand beaches where the buzz from the city is left behind you.
-In these places all you’ll hear is waves lapping the sandy shoreline and the gentle Penghu summer breeze.
+White sand beaches where the buzz from the city is left behind you abound in Penghu.
+In these places all you’ll hear is waves lapping the sandy shoreline and the gentle summer breeze rustling the grass.
 Lintou Park, Longmen Beach and Neian Beach are some of the finest examples Penghu has to offer in the way of beach camping.
 These are all beautiful beaches, with few visitors that are fully equipped and free to use.
 All you’ll need is a map from the visitor centre, a scooter and your camping gear.
 Stock up on food and water at one of the supermarkets in Magong city and even head to the daily fresh market to prepare fresh veggies for a BBQ.
 See information on Lintou and Neian below and information on Longmen here.

 ::